 Want real-world tips and guidance, straight from our expert authors?

 Tune in to these webinars on some of today’s hottest topics in education and early intervention.
 You’ll get invaluable insights from leading authorities, and you’ll learn practical strategies you can apply to your daily work right away.
-Watch the prerecorded webinars anytime—or sign up for upcoming webinars with the easy registration form.
+Watch the early childhood webinars, special education webinars, prerecorded special education videos, and more, anytime!

 |Speech to Print: Language Essentials for Teaching Reading||Louisa Moats, Ed.D.||This edWebinar will present an overview of the concepts and language content that are essential for teaching reading, spelling, and writing effectively – the content in the Speech to Print (3rd edition) book and workbook.
 Participants will gain insight into what there is to learn about speech sounds, spelling, sentences, and text structures – the language essentials for teachers of literacy.|